nathanAjacobs/UnityVisualStudioCodeOpener/README.md

 This package allows you to explicitly specify which file types to open in Visual Studio Code, while keeping another default IDE configured in the External Tools settings.

+This has been tested in Unity 2018.4.36 and Unity 6.
+It should work in Unity 2018.4.36 and up.
+It may work in earlier versions, however it has not been tested, so no guarantee.

 Currently only works for Windows, but Linux and Mac support could come later.

 <img src="https://github.com/user-attachments/assets/3a1288f6-4f09-4c13-834c-601db8e134b7" width="60%"/>